AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 The examples provided in the document are based on the **Canvas** theme, but it is important to note that you can clone any theme and customize it using the same instructions.
 These instructions are applicable to any theme, allowing you to modify themes according to your specific needs.

-#### 1. Clone a reference theme {#download-a-theme-core-components}
+#### 1. Clone a standard theme {#download-a-theme-core-components}

-To clone a reference theme for Core Components based Adaptive Forms, choose one of the following reference themes:
+To clone a standard theme for Core Components based Adaptive Forms, choose one of the following standard themes:

 * [Canvas theme](https://github.com/adobe/aem-forms-theme-canvas)
 * [WKND theme](https://github.com/adobe/aem-forms-theme-wknd)
 * [EASEL theme](https://github.com/adobe/aem-forms-theme-easel)

-Perform the following instructions to clone a reference theme:
+Perform the following instructions to clone a standard theme:

 1. Open the command prompt or terminal window on your local development environment.